Crimzor3086/LoreMint/BLOCKCHAIN_INTEGRATION.md

 ## Overview

-LoreMint is now fully integrated with the Mantle blockchain.
+LoreMint is now fully integrated with the Story Aeneid network.
 All data fetching and interactions are handled through blockchain services and React hooks.

 ## Architecture